1 call, 1 representative, options verified and simplified. No more buyer's remorse.

 Is SolarPro Lab legit?

 Fair question, and you should ask it of anyone in solar.
 Short answer: yes.
-We're an independent marketplace, not an installer and not a lead seller.
+We're the homeowner's solar company and your independent solar advocate.
 But you shouldn't take our word for it, so here's how to check us yourself, and why this kind of model holds up.

-SolarPro Lab is an independent solar marketplace based in Suffield, Connecticut, serving Connecticut, New York City, and Long Island.
-We don't install panels.
-We match homeowners with vetted installers, help them compare honestly, and read the contract before they sign.
+SolarPro Lab is the homeowner's solar company and independent solar advocate based in Suffield, Connecticut, serving Connecticut, New York City, and Long Island.
+We vet installers and compare the options for you, help you weigh them honestly, and read the contract with you before you sign.
+You choose who, if anyone, does the work.

-Here's the part that usually settles the trust question: you never pay us.
-Installers pay a referral fee, and it's flat across every installer in the network.
-Because the fee is identical no matter who you pick, we have no reason to push one company over another.
+Here's the part that usually settles the trust question: we work for you, not for a panel we're trying to move.
 And we don't sell your information, so you won't get buried in cold calls.
-That structure is the whole reason an independent marketplace can give honest advice where a commissioned salesperson can't.
+That is the whole reason an independent advocate can give honest advice where a commissioned salesperson can't.

 Don't trust us, verify us